FerreroJeremy/PictiTab/README.md

 ## ToDo

-- [X] quick and dirty translation in English of comments and documentation
-- [X] localize the app (English and French UI)
-- [ ] redesign under responsive design guidelines
+- [ ] redesign UI more friendly-user
-- [ ] redesign under the material design guidelines
+- [ ] secure the educator management interface
 - [ ] use history entries of a child to improve predictions
 - [ ] use current time to improve predictions
-- [ ] make possible the use of a picture from the camera, SD card or web link.
+- [ ] make possible the use of a picture from the camera, SD card or web link
-- [ ] secure the educator management interface